TUHH-ICS/2024-code-L4DC-Towards-Safe-Multi-Task-Bayesian-Optimization/README.md

 This repository contains supplementary material and the code to reproduce the tables and figures presented in

-> J. O. Lübsen, C. Hespe, A. Eichler, "Safe Multi-Task Bayesian Optimization", submitted to the 6th Annual Learning for Dynamics and Control Conference, 2024
+> J. O. Lübsen, C. Hespe, A. Eichler, "Towards Safe Multi-Task Bayesian Optimization", submitted to the 6th Annual Learning for Dynamics and Control Conference, 2024

-The preprint with supplementary material including proofs is available on arXiv:
+The preprint with supplementary material including proofs is available on ArXiv:

 http://arxiv.org/abs/2312.07281